Skip to main content

 Malicious dependencies are dangerous packages, or dangerous versions of packages, that are designed to compromise systems.
 These threats include packages that have always been malicious, such as typo-squatting attacks, or packages that become malicious after an attacker compromises a maintainer or injects harmful code.
 They are also known as malware.

-Semgrep is able to detect malicious dependencies in your projects and in pull requests (PRs) or merge requests (MRs).
+Semgrep can detect malicious dependencies in your projects and pull requests (PRs) or merge requests (MRs).

 Supported package managers